Land of the Dead (2005), dir. George A. Romero, Atmosphere Entertainment MM/Romero-Gruenwald Productions/Wild Bunch S.A. Rangerkim

 One zombie (Eugene Clark), however, seems smarter than your average dead head.
 Riley loses a man during his last raid and is far more concerned with that.
 So much so he announces that he's quitting-tonight.
 Kaufman isn't happy, but Riley explains he's saved up enough to get his car out of hock and fixed up.
 All he has to do is pay the garage and he and his buddy Charlie (Robert Joy) are going to ride that road to freedom and Canada.

-So it comes to be quite a shock when he gets to the garage finds an empty space.
+So it comes to be quite a shock when he gets to the garage and finds an empty space.
 It seems an interested party came by and bought the car.
 Riley has a pretty good idea who and heads over to the local dive bar.

 There he finds Slack (Asia Argento) forced into a cage match with two zombies.
 Riley and Charlie free her and kill the gangster Chihuahua (Phil Fonacaro), who had bought Riley's car.
 This gets them arrested.
 Things are looking bad.